Automated adhesive seam inspection with lockin thermography

 Inline testing with optically excited lockin thermography

-The testing of adhesive joints may be required with regard to strength or heat transfer.
-Active thermography helps to check even complex adhesive joints and to determine the adhesive distribution, for example.
+It may be necessary to test adhesive bonds for strength or heat transfer.
+Active thermography helps to test even complex adhesive bonds and to determine the adhesive distribution, for example.

 A test takes between a few seconds and several minutes, depending on the material and thickness.
 Ideally, the test takes place stationary, but can also be carried out in continuous motion if necessary.